lammps/lammps/doc/src/dump_modify.rst

 variable reference) and then it replaces the string for that specific keyword.
-For *atom* dump styles only the keywords "id", "type", "x", "y", "z", "ix", "iy", "iz" can be accessed via string regardless of whether scaled or unwrapped coodinates were enabled or disabled, and it always assumes 8 columns for indexing regardless of whether image flags are enabled or not.
+For *atom* dump styles only the keywords "id", "type", "x", "y", "z", "ix", "iy", "iz" can be accessed via string regardless of whether scaled or unwrapped coordinates were enabled or disabled, and it always assumes 8 columns for indexing regardless of whether image flags are enabled or not.
 For dump style *cfg* only the "auxiliary" keywords (6th or later keyword) may be changed and the column indexing